Greece › Books about Greece

 - North of Ithaka – Eleni Gage

-The granddaughter of the heroic woman described in the book Eleni travels to her ancestral Greek village to rebuild her grandparents’ home.
+The granddaughter of the heroic woman described in the book Eleni (see above) travels to her ancestral Greek village to rebuild her grandparents’ home.

-The cornerstones of Greek history and literature, and perhaps of literature in general, these epic lyric poems blend history and mythology in their retelling of the Trojan War (The Iliad) and Odysseus’ 10-year journey home afterward (The Odyssey).
+A cornerstone of Greek history and literature, and perhaps of literature in general.
+Wonderfully-translated epic lyric poem that blends history and mythology in its retelling of Odysseus’ 10-year journey home from the Trojan War.

 - The Greek Way – Edith Hamilton